Policy Number: GC-4302-2015

-- A person who engages in sexual activity due to emotional manipulation, threats, blackmail or other forms of pressure is not giving consent.
+- A person who engages in sexual activity due to emotional manipulation, threats, extortion or other forms of pressure is not giving consent.

 - Consent to sexual activity should not be assumed on the basis of consent given in the past to a sexual activity or relationship.

 “Survivor” is the term used in this policy to refer to an individual who has experienced sexualized violence.
-Using the word survivor instead of “complainant” or “victim” shifts the focus from the act of sexualized violence to the life of the individual after the incident.
+During a formal report and investigation, the survivor may also be referred to as the “complainant.”
+Using the word survivor instead of “complainant” or “victim” throughout the majority of this policy shifts the focus from the act of sexualized violence to the life of the individual after the incident.
 The person who has experienced these circumstances has the right to determine how they wish to be identified.